euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 computer-aided design (CAD) systems.
 While it is easy for our domain, it is a difficult task in general, especially in 3D space.
 Here a cheat has been used and the mesh depicted in Figure :ref:`fe-domain` was generated from the NURBS description using the IGA techniques described below.
+Quite a fine mesh had to be used to capture the curved boundaries.

 .. figure:: fe-domain.pdf
    :scale: 40%